-Where a pupil's poor conduct is significant or persistent, the HoY / PHoD will refer the matter to the DHP.
+Where a pupil's repeated or significantly poor conduct continues, the HoY / PHoD will refer the matter to the DHP.

 The DHP will:

 - a) Review the actions undertaken so far to ensure that the school policy has been applied correctly. - b) Meet with the Learning Support Department to consider any specific learning or behavioural needs which the pupil might have and to consider whether appropriate adjustments have been made.